-Matrix Service Company's engineering subsidiary has several patents and patents pending, and continues to pursue new ideas and innovations to better serve our customers in all areas of our business.
-The Flex-A-Span® and Flex-A-Seal® trademarks are utilized to cover seals for floating roof tanks.
-Our patent of our ThermoStor® diffuser system is for a process that receives, stores and dispenses both chilled and warm water in and from the same storage tank.
-The patented RS 1000 Tank Mixer® controls sludge build-up in crude oil tanks through resuspension.
-The Valve Shield® patent relates to a flexible fluid containment system that captures and contains fluid leaking from pipe and valve connections.
-The patent for Spacerless or Geocomposite Double Bottom for Storage Tanks relates to a replacement bottom with leak detection and containment that allows for the retrofitting of an existing tank while minimizing the loss of capacity.
-The patent for the Training Tank for Personnel Entry, Exit and Rescue relates to a mobile device that can be used to train personnel on equipment that is made to simulate real world hazards.
+Matrix Service Company's subsidiaries have several patents and patents pending, and continues to pursue new idea and innovations to better serve our customers in all areas of our business.
+The Flex-A-Span® and Flex-A-Seal® trademarks are utilized to market the Company's unique seals for floating roof tanks.
+The FastFroth® trademark is utilized to market the Company's unique industrial cleaning process.
+Our patented RS 1000 Tank Mixer controls sludge build-up in crude oil tanks through resuspension.
+The Flexible Fluid Containment System patent relates to a flexible fluid containment system that captures and contains flue leaking from pipe and valve connections.
+The Flex-A-Swivel patent refers to our unique pipe swivel joint assembly.
+Our patent for Spacerless or Geocomposite Double Bottom for Storage Tanks relates to a replacement bottom with leak detection and containment that allows for the retrofitting of an existing tank while minimizing the loss of capacity.

+The patent for the Training Tank for Personnel Entry, Exit and Rescue relates to a training device that can be used to train personnel on equipment that is made to simulate confined space scenarios.

-The Company holds a perpetual license to use various patents and technologies related to LNG storage tanks, LIN/LOX storage tanks, LPG storage tanks and thermal vacuum chambers.
-We believe that the ability to use these patents and technology enables us to expand our presence in the markets for these products and minimizes the development costs typically associated with organic growth.
+The Company also holds a perpetual license to use various patents and technologies related to LNG storage tanks, LIN/LOX storage tanks, LPG storage tanks and thermal vacuum chambers.

+While the Company's intellectual property is not its main business, we believe that the ability to use these patents and technology enables us to expand our presence in the markets and minimizes the development costs typically associated with organic growth.